Menu

 GRANT PROGRAM

-Through a generous contribution to the Endowment Fund from the children of Phyllis and Melvin Sneed, the IPS disburses The Phyllis Sneed Award.
-This annual award is the project that best emulates the exploratory, globe-trotting spirit of the Sneeds, who traveled the world in search of palms and wrote about their adventures in the pages of Principes, the predecessor to our current journal, PALMS.
-The photo on the left, taken by Melvin Sneed, appeared in an article in Principes in 1981 and shows his wife, Dr. T Anthony Davis, and colleagues in Sulawesi.
+Through a generous contribution to the Endowment Fund from the children of Phyllis and Melvin Sneed, the IPS disburses the Phyllis and Melvin Sneed Award.
+This annual award is given to the project that best emulates the exploratory, globe-trotting spirit of the Sneeds, who travelled the world in search of palms and wrote about their adventures in the society’s journal.
+The image here, taken by Melvin Sneed shows his wife, Dr. T Anthony Davis, and colleagues in Sulawesi.

 Apply